newren/git-filter-repo/INSTALL.md

     displaying the html version of the help, when help.format is set to "html" (the default on Windows).

+    `make snag_docs` must be run to retrieve this file, depositing it at `Documentation/html/git-filter-repo.html`

     This can be installed in the directory pointed to by `git --html-path`.

     Note that `git filter-repo -h` will show a more limited built-in set of